Bride & Groom: Maggie Horsburgh & Dan Deruytter

 One year later, Dan went down on bended knee in the middle of a restaurant and asked if he could be my husband.
 This man is a planner, had asked each of my three adult children for permission to marry me, then took my best friend ring shopping.
 They designed the perfect ring for me, and with the blessing of my children and friends, he proposed.” – M

-My youngest daughter was getting married just weeks before us, so we wanted something low key.
-We love to dance, so planned to have a simple ceremony, nice pictures, casual atmosphere with a vintage twist, and a dance.
+My youngest daughter was getting married just weeks before us, so we wanted something low-key.
+We love to dance, so planned to have a simple ceremony, nice pictures, a casual atmosphere with a vintage twist, and a dance.
 It wasn’t going to be a “wedding” nor a “reception”, just a big party.
-Within weeks we had locked down a venue, a caterer, a band, an event co-ordinator and put a plan together.
+Within weeks we had locked down a venue, a caterer, a band, an event co-ordinator, and put a plan together.

 Getting married and planning a wedding can bring challenges, and having a wedding in the middle of a global pandemic takes those challenges to a whole other level!